Under construction! (Updated Dec 25 2017)

 - I think it’s only the first 9 or so pages that deal with the energy conservation

-For further reading, you may like to see the original paper on Convex Integration for fluids, by De Lellis and Shekelyhidi Jr. (insert link to paper later) however it is very geometric.
+For further reading, you may like to see the original paper on Convex Integration for fluids, by De Lellis and Shekelyhidi Jr ( Dissipative continuous Euler flows ) however it is very geometric.
 Here are some notes that I jotted down on the basic idea of this paper (Insert notes later)

-You could also look at some results by Isett, Vicol, Buckmaster etc. they apply convex integration to other fluid PDEs such as SQG or other Active Scalar problems:
+You could also look at some results by Isett, Vicol, Buckmaster etc. they apply convex integration to other fluid PDEs such as SQG or other Active Scalar problems (although I think currently, both of them are interested applying convex integration to the Navier-Stokes equations):

 - Nonuniqueness of weak solutions to the SQG equation